pdf-raku/Font-FreeType-raku/lib/Font/FreeType/Face.md

 - fixed-sizes()

-    Returns an array of Font::FreeType::Bitmap::Size objects which detail sizes.
+    Returns an array of Font::FreeType::BitMap::Size objects which detail sizes.
 Each object has the following available methods:

     - size